 “We begin with the recognition that voters are unhappy,” said Damon Wells Professor of Political Science Frances McCall Rosenbluth.
 “But the central organ of democratic accountability is the party.”

-In the opening event of Yale University Library 2018-2019 Arts and Humanities Book Talk Series, co-sponsored by the MacMillan Center and Yale University Press, Professor Rosenbluth and Sterling Professor of Political Science Ian Shapiro presented their newly published book, Responsible Parties: Saving Democracy from Itself.
+In the opening event of Yale University Library 2018-2019 Arts and Humanities Book Talk Series, co-sponsored by the MacMillan Center and Yale University Press, Professor Rosenbluth and Ian Shapiro, Sterling Professor of Political Science and Henry R. Luce Director of the MacMillan Center, presented their newly published book, Responsible Parties: Saving Democracy from Itself.

 The talk began with brief presentations by the professors, followed by a question-and-answer session moderated by William Frucht, Executive Editor of the Yale University Press.